djeada/CMake-Examples/src/OpenCV/README.md

 # Open-CV

-Build a program that uses OpenCV library to read an image, write some text to the image and save it.
+Create a program that reads an image, writes text to it, and saves it using the OpenCV library.

 <h2>Requirements</h2>